Dusky/claudia-app/docs/API_REFERENCE.md

 # API Reference

-Complete API reference for the Claudia AI Terminal Companion framework.
+Complete API reference for the Claudia AI terminal companion application.

 ## Table of Contents